Ansible Refactoring Part 1 - Setting up your Control Node

 All nodes, today, run Red Hat Enterprise Linux 7.7 though CentOS 7.7 could be used in a homelab situation.

-At this point, the machines do not have their respective payloads installed or configured but are setup for ssh
+At this point, the machines do not have their respective payloads installed or configured but are setup for ssh access.

-You will work, and run, Ansible from the Ansible Control Node control
+You will work, and run, Ansible from the Ansible Control Node control.

 Optional (if using password based ssh)

-The new labs we are deploying with AgnostiCD have evolved to using randomly generated ssh
+The new labs we are deploying with AgnostiCD have evolved to using randomly generated ssh passwords over keys.

-However if you are like me and want to avoid the hassle of managing passwords I recommend injecting your own ssh
+However if you are like me and want to avoid the hassle of managing passwords I recommend injecting your own ssh public key.

 -